 If you have difficulty activating your subscription, contact Esri Support.

-I requested a subscription for ArcGIS Online, but I am not the person who will administer the subscription for my organization.
+I requested a subscription for ArcGIS Online, but I am not the one who will administer the subscription for my organization.

 The subscription must be activated by the person who will administer it.
 If that's not you, forward the activation email you received to the appropriate person.